tpascarella/sr50/docs/community/book.md

 :::tip Details

 - The SR50 book is a Google Doc released under the Creative Commons License.
-- You can download/distribute/build on top of it in any way you choose, even for commercial purposes, so long as Thomas Pascarella is credited for being the author.
+- You can download/distribute/build on top of it in any way you choose, even for commercial purposes, so long as Thomas Pascarella is credited as the author.

 :::